My name is Jeffrey Ahmad and I am excited to be teaching Third Grade at Schutz American School. I was born and raised in Southern California.

 I am from a very diverse family.
 I am of Irish and Danish descent; however, I was adopted as an infant by a family with an American mother of European descent and an American father of Pakistani/Indian descent.
 The rich cultural diversity of the two has served to broaden my prospective and enhanced my life experiences.

 My favorite pastime is traveling.
-I have also traveled extensively during my school breaks visiting Cambodia, Canada, China, Costa Rica, Cote D’Ivoire, Croatia, Czech Republic, Ecuador, Egypt, Ethiopia, Germany, Ghana, Greece, Great Britain, India, Indonesia, Italy, Japan, Jordan, Kenya, Laos, Lebanon, Mali, Malaysia, Mexico, Morocco, Myanmar, Netherlands, Oman, Panama, Portugal, Peru, Rwanda, Senegal, Spain, South Africa, South Korea, Thailand, Uganda, and Vietnam.
+I have also traveled extensively during my school breaks visiting Argentina, Brazil, Belgium, Cambodia, Canada, China, Costa Rica, Cote D’Ivoire, Croatia, Cyprus, Czech Republic, Denmark, Ecuador, Egypt, Ethiopia, Germany, Ghana, Greece, Great Britain, India, Indonesia, Italy, Japan, Jordan, Kenya, Laos, Lebanon, Mali, Malaysia, Mexico, Morocco, Myanmar, Netherlands, Oman, Panama, Portugal, Peru, Rwanda, Senegal, Spain, South Africa, South Korea, Sri Lanka, Thailand, Uganda, and Vietnam.
 I am looking forward to the many local and regional travel experiences that Egypt has to offer.
 Any advice you may have would be greatly appreciated.

-I am excited to be teaching at Schutz and am looking forward to an outstanding school year.
+I am excited to be teaching at Schutz and am looking forward to another outstanding school year.

 When I think back to my years in school, my teachers who stood out the most had several characteristics in common.
 First, they were very knowledgeable about the subjects they were teaching.
 Second, they were caring individuals.
 Third, they made their lessons applicable to real life situations.
 Fourth, they incorporated humor into their lessons.
 These are the characteristics which I strive to emulate in my classroom.